-► Logon to MAINT620 on member 1 of the SSI cluster.

-Enable DirMaint via the following SERVICE command:
+- Log on to MAINT620 on member 1 of the SSI cluster. - Enable DirMaint via the following SERVICE command:

+'''

 ==> service dirm enable

-'''
+...

+// a few screens go by

 VMFSRV1233I The following products have been serviced.

 VMFSRV1233I DIRM

 VMFSRV2760I SERVICE processing completed successfully

 '''

-Put DirMaint into production with the PUT2PROD command:
+Put DirMaint into production with the PUT2PR0D command: